|HPS 0410||Einstein for Everyone|

 According to Newton's theory, planets orbit the sun along elliptical paths.
 Here's a picture of the orbital motion according to Newton's theory; and an animation:

-of the ellipses of the planetary orbits would advance very
+axis of the ellipses of the planetary orbits would advance

-slightly.
-That means the axis would rotate slowly in the same direction
+very slightly.
+That means the axis would rotate slowly in the

 Here is a picture of this advance, with the size of the advance greatly exaggerated, and an animation: